Book a demo

 2. Anomalies

-There will be certain cases where you cant create a standardized definition.
+There will be certain cases where you can't create a standardized definition.
 This might be because the API doesn’t offer granular enough raw data to complete a specific calculation - or it might be because of an internal disagreement as in the point above.
-This means you might end up stuck with a particular metric definition from one platform which doesn’t compare directly with the rest of your data.
+This means you might end up stuck with a particular metric definition from one platform that doesn’t compare directly with the rest of your data.
 In this case, you’ll need to format data fetches around this to explain and highlight where there are disparities.

 3. Balancing efficiency with granularity

 Many data storage and visualization platforms work off a pay-per-process model, meaning the more data you input, the more you pay — so data teams will want to optimize datasets for this.
-However, they need to find the balance between having granular data and flexibility, so you’re getting what you need without overpaying.
+However, they need to find the balance between having granular data and flexibility so you’re getting what you need without overpaying.
 You can check out our blog on how to democratize data for more on this.

 4. Getting people the right data skills on your team